wix-incubator/wix-code-docs/guides/getting-started.md

 Now it's time to test your site:

-1. Click Preview at the top right of the Editor.
+1. Click **Preview** at the top right of the Editor.
 2. Enter an amount in the source currency input.
 3. Click the calculate button and see the converted currency result in the target amount text box.
-4. [Publish](https://support.wix.com/en/article/publishing-your-site-6980885) your site to make it live and production ready.
+4. [Publish](https://support.wix.com/en/article/publishing-your-site-6980885) your site to make it live and in production.

 That's it!
 In just a few minutes, you created a web application in Corvid!
 No setup, no managing server infrastructure, just integrating Corvid APIs with the Wix visual builder.